 Above: This existing affordable home in Richmond's Peter Paul neighborhood is enjoying solar opportunities that benefit residents' utility costs and health.
 Code Refresh will allow density to wipe out resilience in favor of developer/YIMBY interests.
 This historically under-resourced neighborhood is part of a larger community with high socio-economic challenges, including nearby Creighton Court.
 They should not have density wipe them out!

-Below: Richmonders enjoying a food garden and urban coop tour.
 We value soil and resilience!